kaloyan1007/liars_dice/README.md

 #### Description:
 ##### In summary
 This is my rendition of the popular dice game "Liar's dice".
-The game written in Python, and is played at the command-line.
+The game is written in Python, and is played at the command-line.
 It allows one user to play a game against up to 4 bots.

 The game is implemented in `project.py` and it uses classes, defined in `liarsdice.py`.